keeganl/prospector/README.md

 total feature number = 294850915
 ```

-<strong>Update - Keegan</strong>
+<strong>Update - Keegan - 02/23/21</strong>

-I ran again on 02/23/21 and got acutal data instead of the nans.
+I ran again and got acutal data instead of the nans.

 This data is in the `.quadratic` `.linear` and constant files.
 This is a readble version of the movielens.reg